-- 6. Cellular Phone & 1-to-1 Policy - a.
-Technology Overview: BMCS is a learning environment and seeks to preserve this throughout the day.
+- 1. BMCS is a learning environment and seeks to preserve this throughout the day.
 Students must own and bring laptops/tablets to each class.
 Loaner laptops may be made available for up to 14-day use in cases of computers under repair (a \$5/day fee will apply).
 Phones may not be used as alternative in cases of non-working laptops.
-At the same time, we wish to prepare our students to understand a balance their cellular phone use.

-- b.
-Cellular Phone Overview: from 7:55am until presence in the cafeteria for lunch, and from the end of lunch-2:36pm, student's phones must be in bookbag or locker - c.
-Phone may be used only in cafeteria and only during lunch (i.e. not en route to lunch) - d.
-Phone may be used at the discretion of the teacher only for a periodic lesson or task -not a daily use - e.
-During the school day: - i.
-Cell phones must be turned off and be out of sight from 7:55a.m. until 2:36p.m. with the exception of the student's lunch period in the cafeteria.
-Students may not use cell phones or have the devices in hand during all other school hours. - ii.
-Before 7:55a.m. and after the final bell, cell phone use is allowed in the hallways.
-Use of cell phones outside of those areas (including in hallways, stairwells, locker rooms and bathrooms) is off limits. - 1.
-Violations: Failure to follow these directions will result in confiscation of the cell phone for the remainder of that day (with a return of the device no later than 2:50p.m.) and the following day from 7:50a.m. until no later than 2:50p.m. - a.
-For the day-long consequence, students must turn in their phone by 7:50a.m. that next day else face a second full day of turned-in phone. - b.
-A second violation of the cell phone policy will result in week-long confiscation of the phone for the 7:50a.m.-2:50p.m. time period.
+At the same time, we wish to prepare our students to understand and balance their cellular phone use. - 2.
+From 7:55am -3:01pm, student's phones must be in a book bag or locker.
+Students may not use cell phones or have the devices in hand during all other school hours. - 3.
+Phones may be used only in cafeteria and only during lunch (i.e. not en route to lunch). - 4.
+Phones may be used at the discretion of the teacher only for a periodic lesson or task -not for daily use. - 5.
+Cell phones are not to be visible nor allowed during a test or quiz.
+It will be considered cheating if a student is using or has a visible cell phone during a test or quiz.
+The only possible exception would be if a teacher instructs or requires the use of a cell phone for testing. - 6.
+Headphones will not be permitted in the hallway, including but not limited to, being present in the ear, around the neck/shoulder, atop the head or visible elsewhere on the body.
+Study hall and lunch proctors may grant the use of headphones.
+This is a privilege that may be revoked without due notice for reasons specified or unspecified. - 7.
+Before 7:55am and after the final bell, cell phone use is allowed in the hallways.
+Use of cell phones outside of those times (including in hallways, stairwells, locker rooms, and bathrooms) is off limits. - 8.
+Failure to follow these directions will result in confiscation of the cell phone for the remainder of that day (with a return of the device no later than 3:15pm) and the following day from 7:50am until no later than 3:15pm. - a.
+For the day-long consequence, students must turn in their phone by 7:50a.m. that next day or face a second full day of turned-in phone. - b.
+A second violation of the cell phone policy will result in week-long confiscation of the phone for the 7:50am-2:50pm time period.
 Continued violations will have additional consequences.
-Students may collect their phones no later than 2:50pm from the Assistant Principal for Student Life/Dean of Students or his designee. - c.
+Students may collect their phones no later than 3:15pm from the Assistant Principal Dean of Students or his designee. - c.
 The school Administrative Assistant or other administrative staff will not be involved in the confiscation of, nor return of, the student's cell phone. - d.
 Students submitting their phone will be required to sign an "as is" form that acknowledges any existing damages on their phones. - e.
 Phones will be kept in the school safe for the entire day.